 In warmer months, the opposite is true.
 Heat comes into your house from the outside and spreads.
-The cooler air must fight for space with the hot air.
-Without the right insulation, your cooling system will have to work harder to remove the heat from your home.
+Heat gain increases causing the cooler air to fight for space with the hot air.
+Without the right insulation installation, your cooling system will have to work harder to remove the heat from your home.

 Types of Insulation